Maclaurin series of e to the x

 (c)

-Coefficient with corresponds to the term with , not necessarily the term (e.g. if the first term is as here).
+The coefficient with corresponds to the term having , not necessarily the term of the series.

 Computing a Taylor series